Abubakarauta/translator_and_summarizer/README.md

 ## translator_and_summarizer

-This project details the development of a web-based application designed to offer functionalities for translation and potentially other text processing tasks.
+This project details the development of a web-based application designed to offer functionalities for translation and potentially other text-processing tasks.

 **Project Goals:**

 * Develop a user-friendly web application using Django as the framework.
 * Offer a responsive user interface built with HTML, CSS, and Bootstrap for accessibility across devices.
-* Integrate Hugging Face Transformers to leverage pre-trained machine learning models for translation tasks.
+* Integrate Hugging Face Transformers to leverage pre-trained machine-learning models for translation tasks.
-* Explore the integration of additional Hugging Face models for functionalities like text summarization and transaltion.
+* Explore the integration of additional Hugging Face models for functionalities like text summarization and translation.
 * Securely store application data using Django's built-in relational database.

 **Note: Installation Considerations**